 In the ultimate year, students must submit a doctoral dissertation in one of two formats.

-• The traditional format is described in the document The Form of the PhD Dissertation
+The traditional format is described in The Form of the PhD Dissertation.

-• The interval between the date that the dissertation committee receives the dissertation and the date of the oral defense may not be less than two weeks.
+The interval between the date that the dissertation committee receives the dissertation and the date of the oral defense may not be less than three weeks.

 Selected Dissertation Titles